bigeasy/staccato/README.md

 due to a detectable file or network error, or whether it ends prematurely because it was only partially written by the other side is doesn't matter.

-Most imporantly, when a duplex stream failed I'd find that I'd be detecting errors on both read and write, so once again, it makes more sense to have error handling be a separate concern that shuts down the duplex stream processing from the outside of the stream processing logic.
+More to the point in regards to `Staccato.Writable`, when a duplex stream failed I'd find that I'd be detecting errors on both read and write, so once again it makes more sense to have error handling be a separate concern that shuts down the duplex stream processing from the outside of the stream processing logic.